Izma-ltt/Getting-and-Cleaning-Data/README.md

 As Hadley Wickham mentions in his article, depending on the purpose of the dataset, a dataset can be tidied in different ways.
 The first two main tidy data rules are in place:

 1. Each variable forms a column
 2. Each observation forms a row
-In the case of the third
+In the case of the third:

-3. Each type of observational unit forms a table ExperimentalDesign variable is an example of his "variables are stored in both rows and column" tidy data issue, however given that we have 79 columns for both designs, instead of creating two tables I decided to use one indicator variable (ExperimentalDesign), so this data can be easily used for ANOVA for example - to check whether these two are statistically different.
+3. Each type of observational unit forms a table

+ExperimentalDesign variable is an example of his "variables are stored in both rows and column" tidy data issue, however given that we have 79 columns for both designs, instead of creating two tables I decided to use one indicator variable (ExperimentalDesign), so this data can be easily used for ANOVA for example - to check whether these two are statistically different.
 The rest of the variables are in line with this rule.
 Also, the original task does not include taking ExperimentalDesign into account.